-Fine line Tattoos are growing in popularity thanks to ever advancing tattooing technology.
+Fine line Tattoos are growing in popularity around the Toronto and Vancouver area thanks to ever advancing tattooing technology.
 With this new technology, tattoo artists are now able to produce extraordinary amounts of detail in tattoos to the point that they resemble pieces drawn onto skin with a fine tipped pencil.
 This is in contrast to more traditional tattooing that involves thicker, bolder lines.

 Fine line tattooing allows an artist to create tattoos that are minimalist and yet ornate.
 These tattoos can have incredible levels of detail built in, without being ‘loud’ about it.
 If you’re looking for an elegant and discreet tattoo that still has high levels of detail, then a fine line tattoo may be the right choice for you.